Signed in as:

 Text that is being added is underlined.
 Text that is being deleted is in [brackets].

-For a proposed amendment to the Missouri Constitution to be placed on the ballot, initiative petitions for the proposed amendment must be signed by eight percent of legal voters in at least six of Missouri’s eight congressional districts.
-The number of signatures required in each congressional district in the table (above) are for petitions to be on the ballot in 2024.
+Note: For a proposed amendment to the Missouri Constitution to be placed on the ballot, initiative petitions for the proposed amendment must be signed by eight percent of legal voters in at least six of Missouri’s eight congressional districts.
+The number of signatures required in each congressional district in the table (above) were for petitions to be on the ballot in 2024.
 The new numbers for 2026 petitions have not yet been posted by the Secretary of State but will be approximately 1.7% lower on average (because there were fewer votes cast for governor in 2024 than in 2020).
 This table will be updated as soon as the new numbers are available.

 The material on this website is adapted from a soon to be published book: Government by the People: A Citizen's Guide to Making America a Perfect Democracy by Winston Apple.

-Content is Copyright 2024 Gary Winston Apple, unless otherwise noted..
+Content is Copyright 2025 Gary Winston Apple, unless otherwise noted..

 Permission is granted to share with proper attribution.
-All Rights Reserved.
+All Rights are Reserved.

 Powered by GoDaddy